3PillarGlobal-Czechia/CoP-Design-Patterns-and-Algorithms/README.md

 ## Contact

-Feel free to contact @plesnik.jakub if you have any questions.
+Feel free to contact @PlesnikJakub if you have any questions.